Skip to main content

 Taking the next steps

-Choosing natural materials, and avoiding plastic based products such as microfibre, for reusable pads ensures a totally plastic free solution.
-There are also a range of social enterprise and ethical online stores that ensure sustainability benefits beyond reducing your plastic use.
+Choosing natural materials and avoiding plastic-based products such as microfibre for reusable pads ensures a totally plastic-free solution.
+There are also a range of social enterprise and ethical online stores that deliver sustainability benefits beyond reducing plastic.

 The impact

-• The packaging used for applicators, tampons, and sanitary pads all contain single-use plastics.
-A huge number of these are flushed down the toilet, blocking sewerage pipes and waste water treatment plants.
+• A person using single-use applicators, tampons, and sanitary pads will buy over 10,000 in a lifetime with each one containing single-use plastic.
+Aside from creating landfill, a huge number of sanitary products are flushed down the toilet, blocking sewerage pipes and waste water treatment plants.

 More ideas